Make-work job: Examples

 Make-work jobs have been introduced during periods of high unemployment to provide as substitutes for regular jobs.
 In many European countries, social welfare systems provide cash transfers to those who are unable to secure employment.
 These programs often require the recipient to undertake job training, internships, or job rotations.
 Make-work jobs can have the benefit of giving workers the chance of meeting new people and learning how to work with others.
 Such jobs can also instill necessary workplace skills and values such as the importance of punctuality and responsibility.

 Many of the skills learned while doing make-work jobs help workers when applying for and doing regular jobs.
 Several make-work jobs that were created in Denmark in 2014 were gardening, cleaning up of beaches and sidewalks, reading to the elderly or disabled, washing toys at day care, working with local bike programs, and counting cars.

-Attendants employed at full-serve gasoline stations in New Jersey and Oregon wherein drivers are not permitted to pump their own gas are often cited as examples of make-work jobs.
+Attendants employed at full-serve gasoline stations in New Jersey wherein drivers are not permitted to pump their own gas are often cited as examples of make-work jobs.